17 Day Mongolia Winter Expedition

 Included: Breakfast, Lunch, Dinner

-Day 9 – Ushigiin Uver Deerstones
+Day 9 – ULAANBAATAR

 Today’s the day you wave goodbye to the North and its epic landscapes, hopping on your flight back to the buzz of Ulaanbaatar.
 Touching down, you’ll make your way to your cosy city hotel where a hot bath awaits to melt away the chill of your adventure.
 After a few nights spent in the wilderness, modern comforts and your own space feel like pure luxury!
 Ahhh…